Why Graduated Compression Wear can be Beneficial if you have a Health Condition?

 A deep vein thrombosis (DVT) is a blood clot within a deep vein.
 A clot inside a blood vessel is called a thrombosis.
-DVT predominantly develops within the legs and may not be accompanied with any symptoms.
+DVT predominantly develops within the legs and may not be accompanied by any symptoms.
 The non-specific symptoms of DVT include pain, swelling, redness, warmness, and engorged superficial veins (‘spider veins’) in the leg.
 DVT may go away naturally, but serious complications can develop when a thrombosis dislodges and travels to the lungs to become a life-threatening pulmonary embolism (PE).
 DVT and PE are the two manifestations of the disease venous thromboembolism.
 A late complication of DVT is the post-thrombotic syndrome, which can manifest itself as oedema, pain or discomfort and skin problems.
 About 1 in 1000 adults develop a DVT annually.

 Factors related to DVT: